 There shall be thirteen standing committees: a board of directors, a council, a program committee, a board of trustees, a publications committee, an education committee, a nominations committee, a constitution and bylaws committee, a women in plant biology committee, a science policy committee, a minority affairs committee, a membership committee, and an international committee.
-The executive director is a non-voting member of all of the standing committees of which she/he is a member.
+The chief executive officer is a non-voting member of all of the standing committees of which she/he is a member.

 The board of directors shall consist of the following ex-officio members: the president; the president-elect who chairs the committee; the secretary; the treasurer; and three elected members, two of whom are elected by the ASPB membership at large and one of whom is elected by the council from among the council’s members.

 The council shall consist of the following ex-officio members: the president; the immediate past president, who chairs the committee; the president-elect; the secretary; the treasurer; the chair of the women in plant biology committee; the chair of the publications committee; the chair of the equity, diversity and inclusion committee; the chair of the membership committee; the chair of the international committee; the chair of the education committee; and the chair of the science policy committee.
 The two elected members of the board of directors also serve a four-year term on the council.
 In addition, subject to Article IV, paragraph 3, there shall be a voting representative from each section of the Society who shall be elected by the section for a non-renewable three year term.
 Sectional representatives, with approval of the president, may send a voting substitute to council meetings, but no predetermined proxy or absentee votes may be submitted for such meetings.

-The program committee shall consist of the secretary, who serves as chair, the president-elect, either the secretary-elect or the immediate past secretary (depending on year in the election cycle), and four members appointed by the president, one each year for a period of four years.
+The program committee shall consist of the secretary, who serves as chair, the president-elect, either the secretary-elect or the immediate past secretary (depending on year in the election cycle), and four members appointed by the president-elect, one each year for a period of four years.